▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 • Fur: rough, very tight and smooth, with thick undercoat.

 • Color: White with black spots, small, less dark spots on the head, limbs and sometimes between black and white.
-However, black should not dominate.
+But, black should not dominate.

 • Size: 52 to 60 cm for the male and 50 to 58 cm for female.